wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-options/includes/1-introduction.md

 ![The Options tab.](..\media\options-tab-console.png)

-By the end of this module, you will be able to understand and execute some of the most important operations that WinAutomation **Options** tab provides.
+By the end of this module, you will be able to understand and perform some of the most important operations that WinAutomation **Options** tab provides.

 ## Learning objectives